-What one photo from the border tells us about the evolving migrant crisis
+Analysis | What one photo from the border tells us about the evolving migrant crisis

 This is not uncommon, Miroff explained: The Border Patrol will often use horses to patrol the border (given the terrain, among other reasons) and generally encourage migrants they encounter — no doubt with varying levels of urgency — to return to Mexico.
 In this case, those entreaties were not particularly successful, in part because the migrants were trying to return with food.

 “They had gotten a lot of people to start leaving the banks, but then people just kept coming across the river,” Ratje said.
-“There was a continuous flow and [the agents] were like, ‘No, you can’t come in, go back to Mexico.’
-But people were like: ‘But my family’s over there.’ ”
+“There was a continuous flow and [the agents] were like: ‘No, you can’t come in.
+Go back to Mexico.’
+But people were like, ‘But my family’s over there.’ ”

 At that point, some of the migrants simply tried to run past the Border Patrol, captured by Reuters videographers who also were at the scene.
 You can see how the agents used the horses to block migrants from entering until multiple people tried to pass the horses at once.